kaiban-ai/kaibanjs-docs/docs/use-cases/02-Trip Planning.md

 ---
 title: Trip Planning
-description: Discover how AgenticJS can transform trip planning with intelligent agents that analyze, recommend, and create detailed travel itineraries.
+description: Discover how KaibanJS can transform trip planning with intelligent agents that analyze, recommend, and create detailed travel itineraries.
 Learn how our tools can tailor travel plans to personal preferences and local insights, enhancing the travel experience with efficiency and precision.
 ---

 In the dynamic world of travel planning, creating personalized and detailed itineraries demands not only an understanding of the destination but also the ability to adapt to travelers' preferences and local nuances.
 Traditional methods often rely heavily on manual research and planning, which can be time-consuming and less precise.